Skip to main content

 How Change Minds works

-Each Change Minds project has a two-phase approach, (research and creative production) over 12 workshops which equates to a guided journey into the past, with each participant exploring the case history and life of a patient resident in county asylums, those whose voices have been silent for generations.
+Each Change Minds project has a two-phase approach, (research and creative production) over 12 workshops which equates to a guided journey into the past.
+Each participant explores the case history and life of a patient resident in a county asylum, those whose voices have been silent for generations.
 Participants acquire an understanding of the history of mental health treatment, research skills and knowledge of how the archive service works, and training in practical handling and conservation.
 Participants often select case records where they feel resonance before working with professional artists and facilitators to respond creatively based on their research.

 Mental health providers are asked to invite service users with an interest in history and local heritage to take part, assisted by their support workers.
 Change Minds sessions are framed by ideas and practice based on groupwork and person-centred recovery – respecting the unique experiences and strengths of all participants, an attitude which informs working with participants and how we think about those who were patients in the past.